zalora/styleguide/pages/components/Button.md

 ## Write for button
   * Make it as short as possible but also clearly explaining the result of the button.
   * Concise and fit within a single line.
-  * Between two to five words.
+  * The length should be between two to five words.
   * Free from any punctuation.
-  * In title case regardless of platform.
+  * In title case, regardless of platform.
   * Always start with a verb and continue with the subject.
 The subject will help to add context.
   * Use impactful verbs to grab users attention.